joelindra/Hermes/README.md

 ## Overview
-**XSSFvck** is a powerful, automated tool designed for detecting **Cross-Site Scripting (XSS)** vulnerabilities in web applications.
+**Hermes** is a powerful, automated tool designed for detecting **Cross-Site Scripting (XSS)** vulnerabilities in web applications.
 It integrates multiple open-source tools and custom techniques to perform comprehensive scanning, including **DOM-based XSS detection**, **payload mutation**, and **HTTP parameter pollution testing**.
-With features like parallel processing, smart filtering, and detailed reporting, XSSFvck is ideal for security researchers and penetration testers.
+With features like parallel processing, smart filtering, and detailed reporting, Hermes is ideal for security researchers and penetration testers.

 ## Features
 - **DOM XSS Detection**: Identifies potential DOM-based XSS vulnerabilities by analyzing JavaScript patterns.